 Your site should, of course, support the finding of its information.
-But as the preceding chapters demonstrate, there are other ways to support finding.
-And be careful not to assume, as many do, that a search engine alone will satisfy all users' information needs.
-While many users want to search a site, some are natural browsers, preferring to forego filling in that little search box and hitting the "search" button.
+But don't assume that a search engine alone will satisfy all users' information needs.
+While many users want to search a site, some just want to browse it.
 We suggest you consider the following questions before committing to a search system for your site.